Overview

-Mayo Clinic provides you with the tools you'll need to enter the hospital care at home program.
+Mayo Clinic provides you with the tools you need to enter the hospital-at-home program.

-Mayo Clinic Advanced Care at Home is an innovative hospital-at-home program offering acute-level, inpatient-quality care to people in the comfort of their own homes.
-Health and safety are at the center of our care.
-The care combines both virtual and in-home services to meet each person's needs.
+Mayo Clinic's Advanced Care at Home is an innovative hospital-at-home program.
+It offers eligible people hospital-level care in the comfort of their own homes rather than in a traditional hospital setting.
+Health and safety are at the center of Advanced Care at Home.
+The program combines both virtual and in-home services to meet your individual needs.

 Advanced Care at Home introduction